nuuuwan/gig/example_analyses/gnd_size/README.md

 These densely populated divisions, predominantly in Colombo Municipal Council, strain the capacity of a single Grama Niladhari to maintain accurate population records, issue certificates efficiently, and coordinate welfare programs effectively.
 Such GNDs should be subdivided to ensure manageable administrative workloads and better service delivery.

+### Oversized Rural GNDs

-Conversely, 10 GNDs exceed 10 times the median area (>20 sq.km), creating accessibility challenges:
+Conversely, 23 GNDs exceed 10 times the median area (>20 sq.km), creating accessibility challenges:

 - **Panama South (LK-5251060)** spans 570.7 sq.km with only 1,209 residents
 - **Kirinda (LK-3309010)** covers 526.5 sq.km serving 3,614 persons
 - **Katharagama (LK-8227010)** extends across 415.9 sq.km

-While many of these encompass national reserves (e.g. Wilpattu), the vast geographic areas make it difficult for residents to access government services and for the Grama Niladhari to maintain effective oversight.
+While many of these encompass national reserves (e.g., Wilpattu), the vast geographic areas make it difficult for residents to access government services and for the Grama Niladhari to maintain effective oversight.
 These divisions may benefit from boundary adjustments where feasible, or additional administrative support.

-# Concluding Recommendations
+## Concluding Recommendations

 When a GND becomes too large in area or population, it should be divided into two or more smaller divisions.
 This process should: